I’m Jonathan Beebe, a front-end engineer from Northern California. I’ve been happily married since 2008, and have three daughters.

 Tried to get back into C++, this time with the intention of learning game programming, but failed... again.
 I had once again jumped into the deep end a little too soon and got overwhelmed.
 Still a valuable learning experience though.

 My first job at 16: McDonald's in Elk Grove, California.
 It was one of those that are attached to a Chevron gas station.
 I worked there for a year until my Dad and I moved out of town.

 I wanted to make something similar but didn't really know where to start.
 This idea would be put on the back-burner as high school life took over much of my time over the next couple of years.

-Moved in with my Dad.
+Moved back in with my Dad.
 This is the year I learned HTML via online tutorials and I had a lot of fun making throw-away websites (usually about some game I was playing at the time) by hand and hosting them on Yahoo!
 GeoCities.

 Dad builds me my first computer for my birthday.
 It's pretty slow and basic (even for the time), but I couldn't be happier.
 This is also the year I was first exposed to Linux but could never use it as my daily driver because my computer wasn't fully compatible.